 Coralie is Head of W3C Marketing & Communications.
 Since February 2015, she manages the Consortium's Comm activities, including messaging, press relations, W3C website, branding, marketing, internal communications as well as Public and Member communications.
 Previously and since 2005, Coralie was W3C Communications Team assistant.

 Since joining W3C in January 1999 with degrees in secretarial work and English as a foreign language, Coralie held a number of positions such as W3C Europe team assistant, W3C Europe administration manager (2001-2006).
 She was team contact for the W3C Advisory Board (2005-2017), helped with community outreach and developer relations.

-Amy van der Hiel is the assistant to Tim Berners-Lee and is Media Relations Coordinator for the W3C Communications Team and Assistant to the Director.
+Amy van der Hiel is the Media Relations Coordinator for the W3C Communications Team and Assistant to the Director.

 Before joining the W3C, Amy worked at the Museum of Fine Arts, Boston and was the Assistant to the Director and Curatorial Associate at the Exhibitions Department of the Massachusetts College of Art.
 She has her Bachelors in Art History from Bard College, NY and her Masters in Art Education from Mansfield University, PA.